Hadelany/learn-html-and-css/1. Build and deploy your first website/README.md

-This is a repository that contains all the starter files used in uilding my first basc website
+This is a repository that contains all the starter files used in building my first basic website